 Sometimes, making the right decision can be difficult, especially if that decision affects the lives of millions of people.
 After all, what may seem like the correct solution for one person may feel wrong to someone else – or to entire communities.

 Enter Dr. Julia Brassolotto, who teaches Advanced Public Health Policy and Ethics.
-It’s a heady topic for challenging times and Dr. Brassolotto doesn’t shy away from the tough stuff, unravelling sticky situations and thought-provoking conundrums, much to the relief of her MSc Health Sciences – Public Health students who are bound to face similar real-world scenarios in their careers.
+It’s a heady topic for challenging times and Dr. Brassolotto doesn’t shy away from the tough stuff, unravelling sticky situations and thought-provoking conundrums, much to the relief of her MSc (Health Sciences) Public Health specialization students who are bound to face similar real-world scenarios in their careers.

 “This course highlights the intersection of public policy and public health ethics.
 This explicit focus is pretty novel for a course like this.
 I want to ensure that our graduates can go on to create healthy public policies that have ethical outcomes but also have ethical processes,” Dr. Brassolotto says.